How much does a Tesla cost?

 Federal Highway Administration data shows Americans drive different amounts at different ages in their lives; the age group that can afford a Tesla is probably driving around 15,000 miles per year, on average.
 There are multiple mile-tracking apps you can download on your phone if you need help tracking your own miles.

-Let's assume that the current price of gasoline is $2.50 a gallon, a nice, round number.
+At the time of writing this, the current national average price for a gallon of gas is $3.68.
+We'll call it $4 for a nice round number.
 (Note: Using round numbers makes the math a heck of a lot easier to do and understand.)

 The cheapest way to charge your Tesla (or any electric car) is to find a free charging station.
 If you’re not sure where to go, a number of apps are available that will show the charging stations closest to you.